mikeizbicki/cmc-csci046/week_00/README.md

 **Lab Submission:**

-By completing the pull request in the instructions above, you have submitted your lab and will get full credit.
+Submit a link to your pull request in sakai.
+(I need the link since your github usernames are pseudonymous, and I won't know who to give credit for the lab without the link.)